TaiAgno/taiagno/README.md

 eventually it made sense to pursue a better life in New Zealand, and I made the move in 2015.<br>
 as an immigrant, I found work in Hospitality and dutifully performed various roles—from Reservations Assistant to Front Office Supervisor in Auckland, and later as Duty Manager and Reservationist in Queenstown.

-for over a year now, I have been able to pursue my true calling in development.<br>in this journey, I achieved a Diploma in Web Development and Web Design, and most recently, I completed a Cloud & DevOps Software Development program.

 <br>